 Allergy to multiple substances are currently interpreted in SNOMED CT as Allergy to substance X and/or substance Y and modeled using GCIs.
 The exception is allergy to vaccines which are modeled with a causative agent of the vaccine product.
 Addition of new content representing allergy/intolerance to multiple substances other than vaccines will require not only justification for the use case but explicitly stating the intended meaning.

-record should be updated when more specific information becomes available (e.g., positive sensitivity test for losartan).
+Records of allergy to multiple substances or to muli-ingredient products should be updated when more specific information becomes available (e.g., positive sensitivity test one specific ingredient of the mix).

 Problem list

 Allergy or intolerance can also be recorded in the EHR as a problem.
 The problem list is normally restricted to SNOMED CT concepts from three hierarchies – Clinical finding, Event and Finding with explicit context.
+This corresponds either to the FHIR finding based AllergyIntolerance resource data model or the FHIR Condition resource.

 Almost all allergy concepts are modeled by substances in SNOMED CT.
 A very small number of allergy concepts are modeled by products but with explicit description for the specific intended meaning.
-When there is more than one active ingredient and each ingredient is structurally unrelated to another, it is not clear which ingredient is the culprit.
-For example, allergy to product containing ibuprofen and codeine could be:
+When there is more than one active ingredient and each ingredient is structurally unrelated to another, it is not clear which ingredient is the culprit as explained above in 6.1.1.

-allergy to ibuprofen and codeine product (likely) caused by ibuprofen substance,

-allergy to ibuprofen and codeine product (likely) caused by codeine substance,

-allergy to ibuprofen and codeine product (likely) caused by both ibuprofen and codeine,

-allergy to ibuprofen and codeine product (likely) caused by either ibuprofen or codeine,

-allergy to any substance in ibuprofen and codeine product, or

-allergy to all substances in ibuprofen and codeine product

 Vaccine allergy is an example where it is necessary to model using a product concept.
 For example, ‘Allergy to component of vaccine product (finding)’ with a synonym ‘vaccine allergy’ has been modeled by vaccine product.
 The concept represents that allergy is caused by any substance in a vaccine product.

 The recommendation is to use descendants of the concept Propensity to adverse reactions to substance (finding).
-If a common condition is found to be missing, it should be requested through usual channels.
-Alternatively, a postcoordinated expression can be created by using the concept model templates in SNOMED CT.
+If a common condition is found to be missing, it should be requested through the usual SNOMED CT content request channels.
+Alternatively, a local postcoordinated expression can be created by using the concept model templates in SNOMED CT.
 In general, substance concepts should be used for modeling the causative agent.
 Only if no suitable substance concept exists should a product concept (e.g., vaccines, antibiotics) be used.

 To record the level of certainty or verification status, it is recommended to use additional data elements in the EHR information model.
 Even though it is possible to utilize the SNOMED CT model for ‘situation with explicit context’ to express certainty, this is not recommended due to potential ambiguity.
 For example, “suspected penicillin allergy” can mean uncertainty with the condition (is it real allergy?) or with the causative agent (is it penicillin?).
-Even though SNOMED CT editorial guideline is clear that the first interpretation is correct, it is better to use other methods to represent the uncertainty to avoid confusion.In
+Even though SNOMED CT editorial guideline is clear that the first interpretation is correct, it is better to use other methods to represent the uncertainty to avoid confusion.

+Documentation of Allergy Desensitization

+Desensitization (aka hyposensitization) therapy involves the administration of increasing doses of an allergen in order to induce a state of tolerance.
+Desensitization to inhalant and food allergens (allergen immunotherapy) results in long term control of symptoms which may persist after the treatment is discontinued while drug desensitization induces temporary tolerance only during the course of therapy.
+In either case, an active status of allergy should not be removed from the medical record in those patients that are undergoing or have completed a course of desensitization therapy.
+Documentation of patients undergoing specific desensitization protocols using SNOMED CT can be accomplished using the descendants of 367428009 |Desensitization therapy (regime/therapy).

 Clinical decision support